kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

    .. method:: readinto(b)

-      Read up to len(b) bytes into bytearray *b* and return the number of bytes read.
+      Read up to ``len(b)`` bytes into :class:`bytearray` *b* and return the number of bytes read.
 If the object is in non-blocking mode and no bytes are available, ``None`` is returned.

    .. method:: write(b)

-      Write the given bytes or bytearray object, *b*, to the underlying raw stream and return the number of bytes written.
+      Write the given :class:`bytes` or :class:`bytearray` object, *b*, to the underlying raw stream and return the number of bytes written.
 This can be less than ``len(b)``, depending on specifics of the underlying raw stream, and especially if it is in non-blocking mode.  ``None`` is returned if the raw stream is set not to block and no single byte could be readily written to it.

 .. class:: BufferedIOBase